abstratt/cloudfier-maven-plugin/README.md

 ```
 #### Building the generated code

-You need to have Maven 3, Java 8 and Postgres 9 installed.
-In order to run the tests, you also need a database named "cloudfier" accessible to a user named "cloudfier" with no password.
-You can build and test the generated code:
+You need to have Maven 3 and Java 8 installed.
+You can build and test the generated code with:

 ```
 mvn clean install -f /tmp/test8/pom.xml